Skip to main content

 The platform uses mutual TLS (mTLS) for secure authenticated communication between all services and server components.

-generate_cert.sh generates following certificates:
+generate_cert.sh generates the following certificates:

 Type